New generation warfare: Compared to other theories

-The NGW doctrine differs from hybrid warfare in that it combines both low-end, clandestine operations with high-end direct superpower involvement.
+New generation warfare doctrine differs from hybrid warfare in that it combines both low-end, clandestine operations with high-end direct superpower involvement.
 On the other hand, William Neneth in 2015 wrote of "Russia’s State-centric Hybrid Warfare", while in the same year Balasevicius wrote of "state level hybrid war doctrine".
 Before May 2015, USAREUR commander Ben Hodges, who was particularly interested in the Russian plan for the "simultaneous employment of multiple instruments of war, including non-military means where information warfare, such as mass political manipulation", had referred to it as "hybrid or multidimensional war".
 However, in 2016 McDermott opined that hybrid warfare was alien to Russian military theory.